 In 2007, the Residency Review Committee (RRC) and the Accreditation Council for Graduate Medical Education (ACGME) granted the Orthopaedic Surgery Residency Program a full five-year accreditation.
 This accreditation increased the number of residency training positions to four residents per year.
 In addition to the five-year training tract, we now offer a six-year tract, which includes a musculoskeletal research year between the first and second clinical training years.
 All positions are filled through the National Residency Match Program (NRMP).
-In 2009, the RRC and the ACGME also granted a full five-year accreditation to the Wright State University Orthopaedic Trauma Fellowship Program under the direction of Dr. Michael Prayson.
-This fellowship program created a PGY-6 position, which is filled through the San Francisco matching program.
+In 2009, the RRC and the ACGME also granted a full five-year accreditation to the Wright State University Orthopaedic Trauma Fellowship Program under the direction of Dr. Michael Prayson, which created a PGY-6 position.
+Now governed by the Orthopaedic Trauma Association, fellowship positions are filled through the San Francisco matching program.

 Residents complete an intern year, which meets American Board of Orthopaedic Surgery (ABOS) requirements.
 At the end of the intern year, residents complete the United States Medical License Examination (USMLE) Step 3 exam to obtain a full medical license.
 The remaining four years of clinical training include rotations in general orthopaedics, orthopaedic traumatology, spine, hand, foot and ankle, sports/knee reconstruction, sports/upper extremity reconstruction, reconstructive shoulder surgery, joint replacement surgery and pediatric orthopaedic surgery.